sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-See the [source](https://github.com/sculptor/sculptor/tree/master/sculptor-framework/sculptor-framework-main/src/main/java/org/sculptor/framework/accessimpl/jpa2) of the corresponding classes for more information of the functionality of these Access Objects.
+See the [source](https://github.com/sculptor/sculptor/tree/master/sculptor-framework/sculptor-framework-main/src/main/java/org/sculptor/framework/accessimpl/jpa) of the corresponding classes for more information of the functionality of these Access Objects.

 Note that setter methods in the [interface](https://github.com/sculptor/sculptor/tree/master/sculptor-framework/sculptor-framework-main/src/main/java/org/sculptor/framework/accessapi) corresponds to method parameters in the repository operation.
 For example the `findAll` operation can be used with parameters for sorting and caching.

 ~~~
 Repository LibraryRepository {
-    //  deprecated using jpa2
-    //  findAll(String orderBy, boolean orderByAsc, boolean cache);
     findAll(String orderBy, boolean cache);
 }
 ~~~